jjazzboss/JJazzLabToolkit/README.md

 ## How to use the toolkit

+The JJazzLab Toolkit requires **java 23 or later**.

-For sample code how to use the main features, check out the [DemoApp](https://github.com/jjazzboss/JJazzLabToolkit/tree/main/DemoApp) sub-project.
+For sample code how to use the main JJazzLab features, check out the [DemoApp](https://github.com/jjazzboss/JJazzLabToolkit/tree/main/DemoApp) sub-project.

-You'll need to run your program with Java 17 and some specific JVM command line arguments (e.g. --add-opens), see `DemoApp/pom.xml` for reference.

 The JJazzLab Toolkit follows the same versioning than the JJazzLab application: a new version of the toolkit is released when a new version of JJazzLab is released.

 ### With Maven
 ```
 <dependency>
     <groupId>org.jjazzlab</groupId>
     <artifactId>jjazzlab-toolkit</artifactId>
-    <version>4.1.2</version>
+    <version>5.0.2</version>
 </dependency>
 ```

 ### With Gradle
 ```
-compile 'org.jjazzlab:jjazzlab-toolkit:4.1.2'
+compile 'org.jjazzlab:jjazzlab-toolkit:5.0.2'
 ```

-### Using JJazzLab plugins with the Toolkit

-The JJazzLab [jar plugins](https://github.com/jjazzboss/JJazzLabJarPlugins) can be used with this Toolkit.
-See the [DemoApp](https://github.com/jjazzboss/JJazzLabToolkit/tree/main/DemoApp) for sample code.

 ## Build